TadiT7/treble_experimentations_wiki/Moto-Z3-Play.md

 Summary of what works and doesn't
 - **DO NOT USE STOCK VENDOR**
 - This is an arm64 A/B device
+- Known issues: same as most other devices with GSIs
 ## Steps to install

 * Step 1